What Is Heart Disease?

 Heart Attack Symptoms?
 Call 9-1-1

 If you or an individual develop symptoms of a heart attack, do not delay getting medical help.
 Call 911 or have someone call for you.
 Do not drive yourself or others to a hospital as 911 emergency medical services (EMS) personnel can begin basic treatment immediately.
 Delaying care can result in increased heart damage or death.
+The sooner heart attack symptoms are identified, the sooner the patient can be treated, maximizing the chance of a good outcome.

 Sudden Cardiac Arrest